tudelft3d/website/jobs/phdmultiroofs/index.md

 ## Research group

 The [3D geoinformation research group](https://3d.bk.tudelft.nl) at the [Delft University of Technology](https://tudelft.nl) focuses on advancing the technologies and algorithms essential for (3D) geographical information systems (GIS).
-Our mission is to design, develop, and implement cutting-edge systems for modeling 3D buildings, cities, and landscapes.
+Our mission is to design, develop, and implement cutting-edge systems for modelling 3D buildings, cities, and landscapes.

 We are a multidisciplinary team comprised of computer scientists, geomatics, mechanical and aerospace engineers, and geographers.
 Our group includes 8 permanent research staff, along with numerous PhD students, postdocs, and visiting scholars.
-This diversity allows us to address 3D urban challenges from various perspectives, process and analyse raw data, and apply our findings to real-world applications like wind and energy consumption modeling in urban environments.
+This diversity allows us to address 3D urban challenges from various perspectives, process and analyse raw data, and apply our findings to real-world applications like wind and energy consumption modelling in urban environments.

 Our group has a strong track record of successful collaborations with both industry and government entities.
 Our research has resulted in several widely-used [open-source software projects](https://github.com/tudelft3d) and has resulted in the international open standard [CityJSON](https://www.cityjson.org).